Fighting game: Mainstream success (early 1990s)

-Timeline

 SNK released Fatal Fury shortly after Street Fighter II in 1991.
 It was designed by Takashi Nishiyama, the creator of the original Street Fighter, which it was envisioned as a spiritual successor to.
 Fatal Fury placed more emphasis on storytelling and the timing of special moves, and added a two-plane system where characters could step into the foreground or background.
 Meanwhile, Sega experimented with Dark Edge, an early attempt at a 3D fighting game where characters could move in all directions.
 However, Sega never released the game outside Japan because it felt that "unrestrained" 3D fighting games were unenjoyable.
 Sega also attempted to introduce holographic 3D technology to the genre with Holosseum in 1992, though it was unsuccessful.
 Several fighting games achieved commercial success, including SNK's Art of Fighting and Samurai Shodown as well as Sega's Eternal Champions.
 Nevertheless, Street Fighter II remained the most popular, spawning a Champion Edition that improved game balance and allowed players to use boss characters that were unselectable in the previous version.

 Chicago's Midway Games achieved unprecedented notoriety when they released Mortal Kombat in 1992.
 The game featured digital characters drawn from real actors, numerous secrets, and "Fatality" finishing maneuvers in which the player's character kills their opponent.
 The game earned a reputation for its gratuitous violence, and was adapted for home game consoles.
 The home version of Mortal Kombat was released on September 13, 1993, a day promoted as "Mortal Monday".
 The advertising resulted in line-ups to purchase the game and a subsequent backlash from politicians concerned about the game's violence.
 The Mortal Kombat franchise would achieve iconic status similar to that of Street Fighter with several sequels as well as movies, television series, and extensive merchandising.
-Numerous other game developers tried to imitate Street Fighter II and Mortal Kombat's financial success with similar games; Capcom USA took unsuccessful legal action against Data East over the 1993 arcade game Fighter's History.
+Numerous other game developers tried to imitate Street Fighter II and Mortal Kombat's financial success with similar games, including Nintendo and Rare's Killer Instinct, a game that featured unprecedentedly detailed pre-rendered 3D graphics and vastly improved on the core concept of combos, presenting a way faster gameplay than most other games of that era, specific combo-breaker maneuvers, and the "Ultra", a series of combined finishing moves surpassing the number of 20 hits; it was also marketed by Midway Games.
+Many of the games of that period were low budget clones of the more popular games, and in some cases this led to controversy; in 1994, Capcom USA took unsuccessful legal action against Data East over the 1993 arcade game Fighter's History, which supposedly plagiarized Street Fighter 2.
 Data East's largest objection in court was that their 1984 arcade game Karate Champ was the true originator of the competitive fighting game genre, which predated the original Street Fighter by three years, but the reason the case was decided against Capcom was that the copied elements were scènes à faire and thus excluded from copyright.